 However, the act of stepping away for a few minutes to make tea can be therapeutic.
 So why not also make a stress-relieving drink?
 Studies show that may take over 95 minutes to work its magic, while matcha may take up to .

 Although tea takes at least an hour to take effect, just stepping away can signal to your body to relax.
 Plus, once you get back to your desk, time may fly faster than you know it.

 4. Inhale essential oils or invest in a diffuser

-Inhaling essential oils may help calm the mind in times of stress, anxiety, and insomnia.
+Inhaling essential oils may in times of stress, anxiety, and insomnia.
 This popular technique, also known as aromatherapy, focuses on using scents to holistically balance your physical, emotional, and psychological health.